The Tale of Three Scales: the Planck, the Species, and the Black Hole Scales: A new swampland conjecture

 Unlike the $\Lambda_s$ where analytic computations are possible in some cases \cite{vandeHeisteeg:2022btw,vandeHeisteeg:2023dlw}, it seems that $\Lambda_{\rm BH}$ is much harder to compute explicitly except in the infinite distance limits.
 Using the fact that asymptotically $\Lambda_{\rm BH}\sim m_{\rm lightest}$, it implies from the work \cite{Castellano:2023stg,Castellano:2023jjt} that at least asymptotically

-Since we have a well defined notion of $\Lambda_{\rm BH}$ and $\Lambda_s$ everywhere in moduli space, it is natural to ask if this relation can hold in the interior of the moduli space as well.
-If this were true, since $\Lambda_s$ does have critical points in the interior of moduli space, it implies that at such points $\Lambda_{\rm BH}$ vanishes or $|\nabla \Lambda_{\rm BH}|$ blows up.
+Since we have a well defined notion of $\Lambda_{\rm BH}$ and $\Lambda_s$ everywhere in moduli space, it is natural to ask if this relation can hold in the interior of the moduli space as well.\footnote{Extending the equality of \cite{Castellano:2023jjt,Castellano:2023stg} into the interior of moduli space has been attempted in \cite{Rudelius:2023spc} with specially chosen BPS scales for 5d $\cN=1$ theories.
+However, these (Dirac-paired) BPS scales are distinct from the scales of interest in this present paper.} If this were true, since $\Lambda_s$ does have critical points in the interior of moduli space, it implies that at such points $\Lambda_{\rm BH}$ vanishes or $|\nabla \Lambda_{\rm BH}|$ blows up.
 As we argued above, we do not expect $\Lambda_{\rm BH}$ to vanish in the interior of the moduli space where the number of weakly coupled particles is finite.
 Similarly, we expect the contribution of finite number of weakly coupled particles to $\nabla\Lambda_{\rm BH}$ to be regular (and moreover not to lead to divergent $\Lambda_{\rm BH}$ as this would).
 This means that the above relation cannot hold everywhere in the moduli space.
 Indeed, as we will explicitly check below, in the case of type IIA in 10 dimensions at large coupling, this equality does not hold at the subleading level.

 In \cite{vandeHeisteeg:2023dlw,vandeHeisteeg:2023ubh} evidence was provided for the bound

 This naturally suggests that perhaps the correct relation involving both $\Lambda_s$ and $\Lambda_{\rm BH}$ is also an inequality, instead of the equality which holds only asymptotically, namely